GiorgioMegrelli/Sh2/README.md

 # Sh2

-<b>Sh2 | Shori</b>
+<b>Sh2 | Shori - "Universal" Shell</b>

-<b>"Universal" Shell</b>

-The project for a fun and to learn java annotations better
+The project is for fun and to learn Java annotations better

 ### How to run

-Compile the project:
+To compile the project, run:
 ```shell
 ./gradlew clean build
 ```

-The Sh2 jar is available in dir `build/libs/`.
-To run the jar use:
+The Sh2 jar is available in the build directory: `build/libs/`.
+To run it, use:

 ```shell
 java -jar build/libs/Sh2-<version>.jar